ngrewe/gnustep-boxes/README.md

 submodule references the github mirror of the GNUstep SVN repository.
 The library has the following configuration points to note:

-* It's configured to use the timsort sorting algorithm.
-It's the most performant of the available algorithms for real-world workloads, but it hasn't seen much testing because it's not the default.
 * The distributed objects nameserver (gdomap) has been moved to a port > 1024 so that it can run as a normal user without special privileges.
 It's automatically started by a systemd unit.